 How much does decreasing term life insurance cost?

 Let’s look at a 30-year old man in excellent health who doesn’t use tobacco.
 He’s looking to buy a decreasing term life policy with a benefit amount of $200,000 and a 15-year term.
-We’ll compare that rate with a permanent policy that also has a $200,000 benefit.
+We’ll compare that rate with a permanent life insurance policy that also has a $200,000 benefit.

 - Decreasing Term Life: About $25 per month.